 With support from Arnold Ventures, the researchers conducted a retrospective RCT, estimating whether an establishment’s being randomly chosen for inspection affected its subsequent rate of serious injuries (i.e., injuries involving days away from work), compared to establishments not chosen for inspection.
 The study also estimated, as secondary outcomes, the effect of being chosen for inspection on business outcomes, such as sales, employment, and establishment survival.
 All outcomes were measured with administrative data from OSHA and other sources (e.g., Dun & Bradstreet data on business outcomes).

 Impact on the primary outcome: The study found that being randomly chosen for an SST inspection caused a 3% reduction in injuries involving days away from work, on average, during the inspection year and following three years.
 (This is the “intention-to-treat” effect.)
 However, only about 80% of establishments chosen for inspection were actually inspected over these four years.
 The study found that the effect on the 80% actually inspected (i.e., the “treatment-on-treated” effect) was a 4% reduction in such injuries, meaning that each inspection led to 0.8 fewer injuries on average.
-We view these findings (both intention-to-treat and treatment-on-treated) as highly suggestive but not definitive evidence of an effect because they did not quite reach statistical significance (p=0.07).
+We view these findings (both intention-to-treat and treatment-on-treated) as highly suggestive but not yet strong evidence of an effect because they did not quite reach statistical significance (p=0.07).
 The study found no significant effects, positive or adverse, on any business outcomes.

 The above paragraph summarizes the primary study findings based on the researchers’ pre-specified analysis plan.
 The researchers present additional, exploratory findings in their study report.

 Study quality: Based on a careful review, we believe this study was well-conducted and produced valid findings.